swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 ### Child tasks with Task Groups

 The `async let` construct makes it easy to create a set number of child tasks and associate them with variables.
-However, the construct does not work as well with dynamic workloads, where we don't know the number child tasks we will need to create because (for example) it is dependent on the size of a data structure.
+However, the construct does not work as well with dynamic workloads, where we don't know the number of child tasks we will need to create because (for example) it is dependent on the size of a data structure.
 For that, we need a more dynamic construct: a *task group*.

 A task group defines a scope in which one can create new child tasks programmatically.
 As with all child tasks, the child tasks within the task group scope must complete when the scope exits or they will be implicitly awaited on.
 This is equivalent to a normal function scope enforcing that one awaits on all `async let` variables before exiting the scope, however with dynamically added child tasks the await becomes implicit at the exit of the task group scope.
-It is likely that various behavior variations for hanling outstanding not-awaited on added tasks will be available for call-site configuration.
+It is likely that various behavior variations for handling outstanding not-awaited-on added tasks will be available for call-site configuration.
 Task groups also provide utilities for working with the child tasks' results, e.g., by waiting until the next child task completes.

 To stretch our example even further, let's consider our `chopVegetables()` operation, which produces an array of `Vegetable` values.
 With enough cooks, we could chop our vegetables even faster if we divided up the chopping for each kind of vegetable.